Updated: January 2022

 So, to make sure there are no thin white borders around your design after we’ve trimmed it, it’s a good idea to ‘bleed’ out the background of your artwork design to create a thin border around the edge of your design.
 This border is known as the bleed area and is usually around 3mm thick.

 If you can, feel free to add this to your artwork yourself.
 Otherwise, our Personal Artworkers will be happy to help you with this for free.

 Bleed area is a different thickness depending on the print item you want, but is usually 3mm on each side of your design.
 For example, the standard business card size is 85mm x 55mm.
 With bleed, your artwork size will be 91mm x 61mm.

-Bleed area can be different depending on the product you want.
 Choose the product you’d like on our website and you’ll be able to find the full size with bleed in the artwork section of the page.

 A lot of our products have a blank template with the bleed and safe zones already worked out – these are free to download and design on to your heart’s content.
 You can find these on the product page of whichever product you want to print, or by getting in touch with our team at firstname.lastname@example.org.

 Here’s a quick video guide we made on setting up bleed area using the popular design program Adobe Photoshop.